Jeunese/jeunese.github.io/docs/ux-writing.md

 - Use consistent terminology and writing style throughout the walkthrough to avoid confusion.
 - Ensure that the tone of voice aligns with the overall brand personality and user expectations.
 - Use the imperative mood to provide clear and direct instructions, for example, "Choose a payment method" instead of "You can choose a payment method."
-- Use bold sparingly.
+- Use bolding sparingly.
 Avoid bolding whole sentences or paragraphs.
 Everything included in a walkthrough should be already be important.
 - Use sentence case, even in headers and buttons.

 ## Page-level help